Comparison

 - You like the split-pane workflow

-MacDown is a well-built, reliable Markdown editor.
-It works, and it's free.
-But its last significant update was in 2020.
-On modern macOS versions, some rough edges have appeared — missing features, minor rendering quirks, and no support for newer macOS capabilities.
+MacDown hasn't had a significant update since 2020.
+On modern macOS, that means missing features, rendering quirks, and no support for newer system capabilities.

 Feature comparison